-ASPIRE DESIGN AND HOME is pleased to announce its partnership with Artisan Builders and Harrison Design on the first-ever ASPIRE HOUSE McLean Designer Show House to benefit the Cancer Support Community organization.
+ASPIRE DESIGN AND HOME is pleased to announce its partnership with Artisan Builders and Harrison Design on ASPIRE HOUSE McLean Designer Show House to benefit first responders of the COVID-19 pandemic.
 Acclaimed designer Mary Douglas Drysdale is the ASPIRE HOUSE McLean Design Chair and will assist in selecting top design talent from across the country to breathe beauty into the newly built interiors.

 “Palladio’s studied use of space, proportion and material greatly inspired Monticello and is equally as relevant today,” said William H. Harrison, AIA, founder and principal architect of Harrison Design.
 “We simply reimagined the architecture using the resources available to us in the 21st century, offering modernized utility while retaining the sense of classical timelessness with material and form.”

-ASPIRE HOUSE McLean will preview with a Grand Opening Gala and Fundraiser in May 2020 and remain open to the public through June 2020.
+ASPIRE HOUSE McLean will open with a Virtual Gala in August 2020 and remain open to the public through September 2020.

 Like what you see?
 Get it first with a subscription to ASPIRE DESIGN AND HOME Magazine.